InappropriatePenguin/ghost-counter/readme.md

 the keyboard shortcut (default: Alt+G).
 Next, select the area containing the ghosts that you want to count.
 Holding shift during selection will include ghost tiles in the count.

-You can use the mod directly on blueprints by activating it while holding a blueprint in your cursor.
+You can use the tool directly on blueprints by activating it while holding a blueprint in your cursor.

 You can download it from the Factorio
 [Mod Portal](https://mods.factorio.com/mod/ghost-counter).